regiregi22/RaspiNail/raspibolt_20_pi.md

 ### Still not connected to the internet?
-Sometimes the structure of the network-config file that you modified before boot gets messed up when you book.
+Sometimes the structure of the network-config file that you modified before boot gets messed up when you boot.
 This would cause your Pi not to be able to connect to your wifi.

 To fix this you need to go into the correct file and correct the issue.
 Run:
   ```